apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Missing Goodhue County man’s body found**
+**Holiday shopping scams: How to avoid fake goods, phony deals online**

-You can read more about it [here](https://www.kttc.com/2023/11/26/missing-goodhue-county-mans-body-found/).
+You can read more about it [here](https://www.usatoday.com/story/money/retail/2023/11/26/holiday-shopping-online-scams-tips/71712096007/).

 ## Requirements
 - Python 3.8